20 gifts the Aquarius in your life will love

 Quarantine life has likely been especially difficult for Aquariuses, who long for the days of traveling or at least not being stuck in one location all day.
 Gift them this fidget toy for a little distraction during the endless Zoom calls to come.
 It’s even playable with one hand for some real multitasking.

-Urban Decay Moondust Eyeshadow ($22; sephora.com)
+Urban Decay Moondust Eye Shadow ($22; sephora.com)

 A free-spirited Aquarius will crave a makeup look that’s anything but boring.
-Give them Urban Decay’s Moondust Eyeshadow for a pop of glitter that’s beyond even their wildest imaginations.
+Give them Urban Decay’s Moondust eye shadow for a pop of glitter that’s beyond even their wildest imaginations.